sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               dynamically, a :class:`.DiscreteFactor` takes on a finite set of distinct, separate values (or levels) during its initialization.
               Each level can be represented using the :class:`.Level` class.
-              In SweetPea, a :class:`.DiscreteFactor` is initialized
-              using the :class:`.Factor` class.
+              A :class:`.DiscreteFactor` is initialized using the :class:`.Factor` class.